Victoria-3-Modding-Co-op/Mod-Template/README.md

 - id
 - short_description

+If you choose the manual approach, it is important that you also delete the following files:
+- `mod/events/ABBREVIATION_PLACEHOLDER_events.txt`
+- `mod/common/on_action/ABBREVIATION_PLACEHOLDER_on_actions.txt`

 **Automated via GitHub Action:**

 You can automatically initialize your mod's metadata and abbreviation using the included GitHub Actions workflow.